Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Methods

 \subsection{GPR2P}

-While Similarity Vote and Similarity Merge effectively link all actions together, their main limitation is that they can only select among sampled actions.
+While Similarity Vote and Similarity Merge link information from related actions, this is not performed in a statistically principled way.
+Furthermore, these methods only select among actions that were tried in the environment, rather than explicitly optimizing over untried actions.
 When high-quality actions are difficult to discover, or when computational resources are insufficient to support extensive sampling, these methods struggle to consistently identify good actions.
-Our proposed \textit{GPR2P} method applies Gaussian Process Regression to estimate action values across the entire action space.
-Unlike methods that restrict selection to sampled actions, our method estimates returns over the full action space.
+Our proposed \textit{GPR2P} method applies Gaussian Process Regression to estimate action values across the entire action space in a principled manner.
+Additionally, unlike methods that restrict selection to sampled actions, our method estimates returns over the full action space.

 Pseudocode for GPR2P is given in Algorithm~\ref{alg:gpr2p}.
 It first applies a visit-count threshold $\tau$: only actions whose visit counts exceed this threshold are retained for regression.
 This serves as a simple reliability filter that excludes insufficiently explored actions.
 For the retained actions, GPR is performed on their value estimates.
-In our implementation, we use the RBF kernel.
+In our implementation, we use the Radial Basis Function (RBF) kernel.
 The algorithm then selects the optimal action across the whole action space based on the model (line 7).
 We opt for selecting the action with the highest estimated mean return, as we found it performed best in preliminary experiments.
 Other selection criteria, such as picking actions with the highest confidence interval upper limit, are also applicable.

+\textbf{Computational Complexity.} While Gaussian Process Regression incurs a cubic complexity of $O(M^3)$ with respect to the number of data points $M$, the proposed filtering mechanism effectively limits $M$ by retaining only highly visited actions.
+In our experiments, the number of data points pairing actions and return estimates that were retained for GPR varied across settings, with a maximum of approximately $400$.
+As the number of trials increases, these high-visit actions provide more reliable signals, thereby reducing computational overhead and improving the quality of the regression inputs.
+As shown in Table~\ref{tab:Time comparison table} in our evaluation, this yields strong empirical performance and good scalability on the considered problems.
+For higher-dimensional action spaces, computing the RBF kernel matrix (line 4) incurs a computational cost of $O(M^2 d)$, where $d$ denotes the action dimension.
+Since $M$ remains bounded due to the filtering strategy, GPR2P would also scale efficiently to higher-dimensional action spaces compared to dense discretization.